-The insights that we look at are majorly the engagement through customers.
-For example, customers would prefer shopping during the evening, because the entire day they are fasting, they’re praying, and after Iftar, they want to spend some time alone, or spend time with the family.
-So they indulge in some online shopping, they would probably step out and go to the retail stores.
+The insights that we look at are mainly the engagement through customers.
+For example, customers would prefer shopping during the evening because the entire day they are fasting, they’re praying, and after Iftar, they want to spend some time alone, or spend time with the family.
+So, if they indulged in some online shopping, they would probably step out and go to the retail stores.

 Another insight we found was that a lot of consumers also believe in gifting during Ramadan.
 They give gifts to their families and friends.
 So what we focus on by picking up these insights is that we can create some gift guide for these customers, where gifts for each and everyone who would come in relation to them, they can just easily pick these gifts and gift to their near and dear ones.

 The role of a customer engagement platform is vital because it helps us identify which lifecycle stage the customer is at.
-With these platforms, we can predict, we can analyze, we can gather information about how to nurture these customers, when is the customer actually going to go dormant or what is the customer actually looking for?
+With these platforms, we can predict, analyze, and gather information about how to nurture these customers.
+When is the customer actually going to go dormant, or what is the customer actually looking for?

 So I think one of the platforms that we are connected to is MoEngage, and MoEngage offers very deep insights.
 We are also able to reach out to customers through their preferred channels.
 Like for example, we can send email, SMS, push notifications, and WhatsApp.
 There are different channels that we have with MoEngage, and it becomes much easier to strategically input, which channel, at what time, and through what channel – based on the insights we have to reach/engage these customers.

-During the Ramadan period, a lot of Brands can observe the increase in App/Web Traffic, which may drop post the holiday season.
-To ensure and retain the traffic, the Brands can and should spend a lot of time analyzing which lifecycle stage the customer falls at and trigger campaigns (with or without incentive).
+During the Ramadan period, a lot of brands can observe the increase in app/web traffic, which may drop post-holiday season.
+To ensure and retain traffic, brands can and should spend a lot of time analyzing which lifecycle stage the customer falls at and trigger campaigns (with or without incentives).

-Brands can also focus on New brand launches/Product drop alerts, which can attract curious customers, thereby helping with engagement and conversion.
+Brands can also focus on new brand launches and product drop alerts, which can attract curious customers, thereby helping with engagement and conversion.

 Thank you so much, Madhlina, for chatting with us and sharing your thoughts on how brands can engage with customers during such a special time.